vgrillot/cheatsheets/python_training.md

 Generator
 ==
-It looks like a function, but it's not !
+It looks like a function, it's defined like a function,

+but it's not !

 ``yield`` keyword replace ``return``

 But you can continue to use return if you want to end the generator
 ```
 def my_odd_generator():